|

 January 27, 2017 | Categories: Articles &

-Stephen Bannon Is 100% Correct—The Media Is Now The Political Opposition
+Stephen Bannon Is 100% Correct—The Media Is Now The Political Opposition Paul Craig Roberts

 Bannon is correct that the US media—indeed, the entire Western print and TV media—is nothing but a propaganda machine for the ruling elite.
 The presstitutes are devoid of integrity, moral conscience, and respect for truth.